Const-me/fTetWild/Readme.md

 `$(SolutionDir)..\..\mpir\sandybridge\Bin`<br/>
 Note it requires both C and C++ versions, i.e. mpir.lib and mpirxx.lib files.

-Open and build `MeshRepair/MeshRepair.sln` solution with Visual Studio, I have used version 2022.
+Open `MeshRepair/MeshRepair.sln` solution with Visual Studio, I have used version 2022.

+Build the `RepairTest` projevct of that solution.<br/>
+This should produce `MeshRepair.dll` implementing the repair algorithm, and `RepairTest.exe` which consumes that DLL to implement a stand-alone repair tool.
+The test tool only supports [binary STL](https://en.wikipedia.org/wiki/STL_%28file_format%29#Binary_STL) format of the models.

+Copy the `mpir.dll` into the output folder, and run the `RepairTest.exe` tool.

 # Runtime Requirements